 COVID-19 Response — The Portland Clinic is open and equipped to provide safe, quality care for the community.
 For more information, including vaccination updates, go here >>

 I was born and raised in a small town on the southern Oregon coast, and from a young age, I dreamed of a career in medicine.
 In pursuit of this goal, I attended the University of Nevada on a track and field scholarship, and earned my undergraduate degree in biology.
 My time in Nevada was invaluable but the Pacific Northwest will always be home.
 I returned for my physician assistant training at Oregon Health & Science University and have lived in Portland ever since.

-Although I now happily live and practice in the city, I’m grateful for my small town upbringing.
+Although I now happily live and practice in the city, I’m grateful for my small-town upbringing.
 Growing up in a tight-knit environment shaped my outlook on medicine and taught me the importance of building relationships.
-In my hometown, it wouldn’t be uncommon to run into your healthcare provider at the grocery store or post office.
-This sense of community influenced me to treat my clinical practice as if I’m caring for a neighbor or friend.
+In my hometown, it wouldn’t be uncommon to run into your health care provider at the grocery store or post office.
+This sense of community influenced me to approach patients in my clinical practice as if I’m caring for a neighbor or friend.

 Specialty: Family Medicine